Revealed Preferences of One-Sided Matching: Model

 \section{Model}

-The model is a object allocation analogue to Echenique et al. and Choo and Siow.
+The model is a object allocation analogue to \citeauthor{ELSY13}.
 The general setup is that of the Shapley-Scarf model, where agents are grouped into types.
 There are types of agents, and all agents within a type share the same preferences.
-Let the set of agent types be $A=\{1,2,...,\alpha\}$.
+Denote the set of agent types as $A=\{1,2,...,\alpha\}$.
 Denote the number of each type $\mathbf{K}=\left(K_{i}\right)_{i\in\{1,...,\alpha\}}$ and the set of individual agents $\mathcal{A}=\{1_{1},...,1_{K_{1}};...;\alpha_{1},...,\alpha_{K_{\alpha}}\}$; I refer to these as ``agents'' or ``individuals''.
-I refer to a generic agent type as $i$ and a generic agent as $i_{k}$.
-In examples and proofs when I refer to specific agents, I will denote them as $1a,1b,...,2a,2b,...$ and so on.
+I refer to a generic agent type as $i$ and a generic individual as $ik$.
+In examples and proofs when I refer to specific individuals, I will denote them as $1a,1b,...,2a,2b,...$ and so on.
 That is, $1a$ and $1b$ are two individuals of the same type.